leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

 Using modern angular control flows offering granular implementations.
 Results: Better runtime performance than *ngFor (especially for large lists) and smaller size Components

-- Always avoid `Double instantiation`, when using `@Module`.
-> If we have a new granular @Module, `remove the references in the global root app.module`
+- Always avoid `Double instantiation`, if using `@Module` and use new granular way by `remove the references in the global root app.module`

 ```js
 // global app.module
 @Module({